 I’ve made two big changes internally that have led to a better financial life.

-The first is taking ownership, which you can read about here.
+The first is taking ownership.

 The second big change is: being intentional.